QinlinChen/QinlinChen.github.io/index.md

 ## About

-I received my B.S. degree in computer science and technology from Nanjing University in 2020, and I am studying for a Ph.D. degree in the [Pascal Research Group](https://pascal-group.bitbucket.io/) at Nanjing University.
+I am studying for a Ph.D. degree in the [Pascal Research Group](https://pascal-group.bitbucket.io/) at Nanjing University.
 I am supervised by [Yue Li](https://yuelee.bitbucket.io/) (李樾).
 I have my interest in programming languages, software reliability methods, and infrastructure systems.
+Currently I am focusing on applying modern PL&SE techniques to hardware descrpition languages.

 ## Education